Split stays in London: how one change works

 One hotel is usually better when:

-- You’re on a very short trip and want maximum simplicity.
+- you are on a shorter trip and want maximum simplicity

-- You know you won’t enjoy a mid-trip move, even if it saves money.
+- you know you will dislike a mid-trip move even if it saves money

 How Hotel Splitter works (in plain steps)